gomezquijano/Calamagrostis_PPLANTs/ddRAD-seq/Scripts/README.md

 **File name:** manual_pipeline_script.sh

-**File description:** the `manual_pipeline_script.sh` scrip contais a complete pipeline to run all STACKS steps for genotype calling of *Calamagrostis* inidividuals sequenced with ddRAD.
+**File description:** the `manual_pipeline_script.sh` script contais a complete pipeline to run all STACKS steps for genotype calling of *Calamagrostis* inidividuals sequenced with ddRAD.
 Within the scripts there are commands to run:
   1. **USTACKS:** builds loci *de novo* in each sample
   2. **CSTACKS:** creates a catalog of all loci across the population.
 Loci are matched up across samples according to sequence similarity.
   3. **SSTACKS:** matches each sample against the catalog